gwenty/Tracer-user-testing/README.md

     Options that can be used with both methods:
 		*include-class* - Write the methods as: Class.method name.

-4. Run the compiled output test program, found in the sootOutput folder, in the same way as in step 1.
+4. Run the compiled output example program, found in the sootOutput folder.

 	For example program 1, you will need to copy the data file rstats2019.xyz for example program 1 into sootOutput.
 Then run the same command as before, but inside the sootOutput folder: java StationStatistics ./rstats2019.xyz

-	For example program 2, you need to modify the classpath to point to the new classes in sootOutput, but still run the command from the original program folder: java -cp junit-platform-console-standalone-1.7.0.jar:.:../sootOutput/:test-classes/ RunSomeTests
+	For example program 2, you need to modify the classpath to point to the new classes in sootOutput, but still run the command from the original program folder: \
+	    Linux : java -cp junit-platform-console-standalone-1.7.0.jar:.:classes:test-classes/ RunSomeTests \
+	    Windows: java -cp "junit-platform-console-standalone-1.7.0.jar;.;classes;test-classes/" RunSomeTests